EGROENE/desserts-api/README.md

 ﻿# desserts-api
 This was a project I completed as part of the Devslopes Web Academy.
-I was to use only HTML, CSS, & vanilla JS, & the purpose was to practice manipulating DOM elements, in that the user can add items that display from an API call, back and forth from the homepage & a separate collection, as well as sort the items alphabetically & reverse-alphabetically, & see a tally of items with a certain characteristic displayed in both collections.
+I was to use only HTML, CSS, & vanilla JS, & the purpose was to practice manipulating DOM elements, in that the user can add items that display from an API call, back and forth from the homepage & a separate collection, as well as sort the items alphabetically & reverse-alphabetically, & see a tally of items in the displayed collection that have a certain characteristic, defined in the API.

 Here's a complete list of the project requirements:
 1. Fetch data from an API (resource provided below) and display up to 30 items from that request in your HTML.